-Table 1).
-Additionally, the soil was frozen in winter, so that the effect of selective affect the N_2O production in our site (Zhu et al. 2015), but we found warming could alter biotic pathways responsible for N_2O production process on the Tibetan Plateau.
-Our study exhibited the effects of a decade of simulation experiment; however, a thorough understanding about the long-term impact of warming and grazing on soil fungal nitrification and denitrification from alpine meadow grassland requires further investigation for multi-decade period.
+Overall, we conclude that fungi played the dominant role in the N2O production process in alpine meadows.
+Previous studies had proved that the climate warming did not affect the N2O production in our site (Zhu et al., 2015), but we found that warming could alter biotic pathways responsible for the N2O production process on the Tibetan Plateau.
+Our study exhibited the effects of a decade of the simulation experiment; however, a thorough understanding of the long-term impact of warming and grazing on soil fungal nitrification and denitrification from alpine meadow grasslands requires further investigation for a multi-decade period.